Harry-young-0/GeTAP/README.md

 Once the pipeline has successfully and completely run, the various outputs of the pipeline will automatically be saved in a dedicated folder ('GENE_test') within the main directory folder.

-ADD IMAGE HERE OF RSTUDIO WHEN RUN IS COMPLETE
+ADD IMAGE HERE OF RSTUDIO or OUTPUT FOLDER WHEN RUN IS COMPLETE

 The pipeline will also automatically open a Shiny App of the data.
 The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 (click the 'play' symbol at the top right of the box).
 All of the plots displayed in the Shiny App will also be saved as pdfs in the Final_plots and Circos folders.
 The Shiny App will display the Circos plots in a nicer format than the output pdfs saved in the Circos folder.